-Stop Flight Training on Cape Cod
+Stop Flight Training or #CLOSEHYA

 There has been an estimated 500% increase in training flights since 2017.

-Stop Flight Training on Cape Cod
+Stop Flight Training or #CLOSEHYA

 There has been an estimated 500% increase in training flights since 2017.